 Dion Legge practises tax law.
-He has extensive experience in the field of corporate tax relating to corporate reorganizations, mergers & acquisitions, takeovers, debt and equity financings, infrastructure projects, cross-border transactions and executive compensation.
-Mr. Legge also advises on tax-planning issues related to international structures for Canadian-based multinational corporations, on investments by non-residents in Canada, and on structuring cross-border mergers & acquisitions, divestitures and financings.
-He also has extensive experience in estate planning for individuals and advising family offices.
+He has extensive experience in the field of corporate tax relating to corporate reorganizations, mergers & acquisitions, takeovers, debt and equity financings, infrastructure projects, cross-border transactions and executive compensation across multiple industries.
+Mr. Legge works closely with many leading public and private companies, private equity firms and individuals on all aspects of Canadian and international tax planning.
+He also has extensive experience in tax and estate planning for individuals and advising family offices.

 Morgan Stanley completed the acquisition of Solium Capital Inc., a leading global provider of software-as-a-service for equity administration, financial reporting and compliance, headquartered in Calgary, for $1.1 billion.

 On July 20, 2018, TransAlta Corporation (“TransAlta”) completed a $345 million secured bond offering, by way of a private placement for its newly formed limited partnership, TransAlta OCP LP (the “Issuer”), which was secured by, among other things, a first ranking charge over all but a nominal percentage of the equity interests in the Issuer and its general partner, and a first ranking charge over all of the Issuer’s accounts and certain other assets (the “Financing”).